GETTING TO BUDDHA GARDEN

 - Given the heat, food will not keep as long as it does in the west.
 We have no fridge so you will have to shop more often.

 - Be extra careful about keeping cooked food which goes off very quickly in this climate.
 I usually try to cook only what I want to eat and any left over goes to the dogs, cats or chickens who are usually very grateful for it.

 - There are a lot of ants in the kitchen (especially during the hot season) which will get into anything sweet (and other things) extremely quickly and easily.
 You therefore have to be very careful with things like sugar and honey.
 Mop up spills quickly and keep anything sweet in a closed container in the cupboards when not in use.

 - Please clear up all your own messes and in particular do all your washing up.
-It is NOT the job of Vasanta to do your washing up, although she does clean the kitchen and the communal bathrooms every day.
-The kitchen needs to be clean and tidy ready for the breakfast cooking by Sivakala in the morning.
+It is NOT the job of anyone else to do your washing up, although the kitchen and the communal bathrooms will be cleaned every day.
+The kitchen needs to be clean and tidy ready for the breakfast cooking by Bhakia in the morning.

 - Try to keep the cats and dogs out of the kitchen by keeping the door to the kitchen closed.
 If you are the last one in the kitchen at night, make sure that you close the door firmly and that you have not inadvertently locked a cat in the kitchen otherwise there will be chaos the next morning.

 - Please do not leave crockery from the kitchen in your capsule or elsewhere in Buddha Garden otherwise we run out of things like cups and plates in the kitchen.

 Please note that the kitchen is to be used only by the residents of Buddha Garden.